 Colonial Pipeline: US recovers most of ransom, justice department says

-The justice department says it has seized most of the $4.4m (Â£3.1m) paid to a cyber-criminal gang.
+The US Department of Justice says it has seized most of the $4.4m (Â£3.1m) paid to cyber-criminals.

 More in www.bbc.co.uk